ssui07/Data-2020-Midterm-Group-8/README.md

 The originial dataset contains 36 columns and 2168 rows.

-It contains the information includes income, income percapita, total population, gender distribution, racial distribution, citizenship, poverty rate, job type, employment rate, employment type, poverty level etc.
+It contains the information includes *income, income percapita, total population, gender distribution, racial distribution, citizenship, poverty rate, job type, employment rate, employment type, poverty level etc.*

-One characteristic of the data
+One characteristic of the data set is many categorical variables are complemental.
+Here are the examples:

+*By Gender: Men, Women*

+*By Race: Hispanic, White, Black, Native, Asian*

+*By Citizenship: Citizen, Non-citizen*

+*By Job Type: Professional, Service, Office, Construction, Production*

+*By Commute Type: Drive, Carpool, Transit, Walk, OtherTransp, WorkAtHome*

+*By Employment Type: PrivateWork, PublicWork, SelfEmployed*

+In order to reduce bias, we would delete some varibles or add interaction terms.

 ## Purpose